-The Company has initiated a Phase IIb, open-label, randomized study in male and female patients aged ≥ 18 years old with metastatic lung adenocarcinoma.
+The Company has initiated a Phase IIb, open-label, randomized study in male and female patients aged \geq 18 years old with metastatic lung adenocarcinoma.
 The staging will be conducted according to Tumour Node Metastases (TNM), 8th Edition.
 In Part 1 of the study (Dose Escalation), patients will receive eight (8) doses of L-DOS47 over four (4) cycles.
 On Day 1 and Day 8 of each cycle, L-DOS47 (administered as an intravenous ("IV") infusion) will be administered 24 hours before vinorelbine/cisplatin.
 Once the maximum tolerated dose of L-DOS47 as an adjunct to vinorelbine/cisplatin is determined, patients in Part 2 of the study (Randomized Treatment) will be randomly assigned to receive L-DOS47 in combination with vinorelbine/cisplatin or vinorelbine/cisplatin alone.
+Six (6) sites have been identified in Poland and the Ukraine.
+Competent Authority and Ethics Committee approvals are anticipated in the first quarter of 2018.